rust-lang/spec/spec/dynamic/layout.md

 ## Layout Overview [§](r[dynamic.layout.overview])

+[!NOTE]: This section is not normative

-[!Note] All sizes and alignments in this section are in bytes.
+[!Note]: All sizes and alignments in this section are in bytes.

 | Type | Size | Alignment |  Valid           |
 |------|------|-----------|------------------|